vikaskushwaha9oct/intstar/intstar-ai/src/main/kotlin/intstar/ai/quantifier/README.md

-Are there a meta set of quantifiers of knowledge (measurement sets), which when used together, allow agents to autonomously explore and create knowledge, and possibly exhibit "personality" and "value system"?

-Below is a rough attempt at creating such a set of quantifiers.

-* **Associativity** :
-  Measure of how closely connected is a given set of measurement to another fixed sensory measurement.
-It tries to emulate things like how thinking about a food item may make us feel hungry, for example.
-We may be able to calculate it as distance between measurements in a measurement graph.

-* **Randomness** :
-  It is a measure of lack of patterns.
-One approach to calculate it is to cluster measurements based on patterns, and look for number of measurements which span across clusters.

-* **Consistency** :
-  How non contradictory are measurements in a given set?
-To calculate it, we can count the number of contradictory measurement pairs found in an approximate scan of the set.

-* **Genericity** :
-  How many measurements use a given measurement as their template?

-* **Doubtness** :
-  How much is unknown, with no associated plan of revealing it?

-* **Stateness** :
-  A measure of information density, which can be calculated by the number of measurements which need focus in each epoch of attention.

-* **Contextness** :
-  How much global information one needs to recall, when processing a set of measurements.
-We can calculate it as the number of memory queries, required in its processing.

-* **Procedurality** :
-  It is a measure of ease of converting a set of measurements to a list of actions.
-The more sequenced a set of measurements, the better.
+**What makes an impactful story?**

+By story here, I mean an organized collection of information, which would include things like articles, software programs, novels, movies, ideas and many other human intellectual creations.
+Impactful-ness of a story can be explored via these 3 questions:

+1. **Can it be processed by the listener?**

+a. _Abstract-ness_: Concrete concepts have higher number of clear relationships with other concepts, as compared to abstract concepts.
+This makes it easier to visualize them.
+Imagination plays a role in processing more abstract concepts.

+b. _Working Memory Cost_: If processing a predicate, requires you to keep a large amount of concepts in your brain's working memory, then it is harder to understand.

+c. _Long-term Memory Cost_: More uncommon the concepts involved for the listener, more is the cost to retrieve those concepts from long term memory.

+d. _Pattern Complexity_: Complexity of the patterns that must be decoded by the listener to understand the story.
+How the listener's brain represents concepts determines the ease-ness of spotting patterns.

+2. **Is it sound, clear and makes sense to the listener?**

+a. _Consistency_: Are there contradictions in the story?
+Is the story in line with the stated goals of the story.

+b. _Conceptual Clarity_: How well different parts of the story fit in with existing knowledge?
+Are there clear boundaries between various concepts?

+3. **How it makes the listener feel (it determines motivation, which in turn decides the attention)?**

+a. _Overwhelmed_: Feeling of being mentally tired.

+b. _Unknown_: Familiar can be safe, secure or boring.
+Unfamiliar can be adventurous or scary, depending on context.

+c. _Gain/Loss_: Does the story induce positive or negative memories/predictions.

+d. _Balance_: We find balanced things to be more beautiful.

+e. _Connection_: Feeling of being part of something larger than self, like spirituality, love, etc.

-These quantifiers would conflict with each other.
-The role of the attention is to schedule execution of solvers, based on which quantifier are most attention grabbing, and a bias built into the system as a proxy for "pre-disposition to certain behaviours".
+Above properties would conflict with each other.
+The role of the attention is to schedule execution of solvers, based on which properties are most attention grabbing, and a bias built into the system as a proxy for "pre-disposition to certain behaviours".

 **Intelligence exhibited by the system** :